wavim/assignee/report/report.typ

 By reducing loading time and network dependency chains, initial rendering is sped up.
 This allows Assignee to deliver the best level of user satisfaction and engagement.

+Assignee is tested on both laptop, tablet, and phone on real devices.
+It is also tested comprehensively for other dimensions with responsive design tools.

 = Credits
 The success of Assignee relied heavily on the extensive use of ecosystem tools.
 While only a fraction are listed here, it's important to acknowledge that even a quarter of them couldn't be fully covered.

-Items marked with #sym.tiny are written by myself.
+Items marked with #sym.tiny are written by myself during development.

-== Core
+== Common
 - #link("https://git-scm.com")[Git]
 - #link("https://github.com")[GitHub]
 - #link("https://code.visualstudio.com")[VSCode]